 We performed a comparison between IBM Integration Bus and WSO2 Enterprise Integrator based on real PeerSpot user reviews.

-Find out in this report how the two Enterprise Service Bus (ESB) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The most valuable features of the IBM Integration Bus are the flexibility to easily integrate with other solutions, such as SAP or any other vendors."
+Find out in this report how the two Enterprise Service Bus (ESB) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."I have found IBM Integration Bus is very useful because it can integrate multiple backend applications."

 "The learning curve for this solution is very good."